Favorite Coconut Rice

 Coconut rice is so easy to make and the perfect side dish to all your Asian-influenced recipes.
 This recipe is a sugar-free version of your favorite Thai restaurant rice.

+When we cook rice, 99% of the time we use our basmati rice recipe.
+However, sometimes we want something a little different.
 This recipe is ideal for those nights when you're craving rice and want it to taste a little extra special; because sometimes plain rice just won't do.
 The gentle flavor of the coconut is ideal with all your favorite curries But it also goes well with so many mains that it's a really versatile recipe.